gbeckers/Darr/README.rst

 Development and Contributing
 ----------------------------

 This library is developed by Gabriël Beckers.
+It is being used in practice in the lab, but a formal first release will be done when there are more unit tests.
 Any help / suggestions / ideas / contributions are very welcome and appreciated.
 For any comment, question, or error, please open an `issue`_ or propose a `pull`_ request on GitHub.

 Code can be found on GitHub: https://github.com/gjlbeckers-uu/dArray